 Battery Bins / Containers

 The use of plastic battery bins or containers such as those pictured below, for transporting spent car batteries and other lead acid batteries is currently limited in the US.
-This is primarily because US Recyclers generally prefer the batteries to be delivered on wood pallets and the extra logistics complexity of having to manage the bins or containers returned.
+This is primarily because US Recyclers generally prefer the batteries to be delivered on wood pallets and the extra logistics complexity of having to manage the bins or containers return.

 That said bin and containers provide some significant benefits for the storage and transport of used lead acid batteries, including;